Cultivating the next generation of changemakers

 £500 for 4th innovator

-Companies interested in joining the programme can contact Clare O'Keeffe (details below).
+Companies interested in joining the programme can apply here or contact Clare O'Keeffe for further information.
 Due to demand and limited spots in the programme, the UK Network will need to confirm company participation before approved companies are able to put forward programme participants.
 Once company interest has been registered, you will be contacted by the UK Network on next steps.
 If you are a young professional interested in the programme, please talk to your company's UN Global Compact contact to see how your company can sign up and join the programme.